Clay-foundation/model/docs/model_finetuning.md

 These embeddings are reshaped from shape
-`batch size * (band groups length * number of patches) * embedding size` to `batch size * (band groups length * embedding size) patch height * patch width` before being passed to a series of 2D convolutional transpose and ReLU layers in a downstream decoder network.
+`batch size * (band groups length * number of patches) * embedding size` to `batch size * (band groups length * embedding size) * patch height * patch width` before being passed to a series of 2D convolutional transpose and ReLU layers in a downstream decoder network.

 That decoder network is the core of the downstream task.
-In a forward pass, it ingests the embeddings, runs them through those layers and computes loss with respect to the labels.
-The loss is back-propagated and the decoder gradually finetunes to the downstream dataset.
+In a forward pass, it ingests the embeddings, runs them through those layers and computes a loss value with respect to the labels.
+The loss is back-propagated and the decoder gradually finetunes itself to the downstream dataset.
 Here's a peak at the decoder layers:

 ```
 Model(